I’m not a negative person, but I do often expect the worst in order to safeguard myself from less than ideal outcomes.

 *I have a hunch you could also use other purees, such as butternut squash, beet and banana.
 If you try it out, let me know!
 I think it would create fun color/flavor variations.

 *Loosely adapted from my Vegan Funfetti Cupcakes and Vegan Pumpkin Sugar Cookies.

 *For alternative frosting options, try my macadamia-coconut frosting, or cashew frosting!
 Adjust with whatever spices/flavors you prefer.
 Just try and keep it on the thicker side for icing.

-*I haven’t tried this recipe GF, but I do have a GF sugar cookie recipe that isn’t vegan.
+*I haven’t tried this recipe gluten-free, but I do have a GF sugar cookie recipe.
 If you DO try this GF, let me know in the comments, including what blend you used!